smussenden/2019-baltimore-climate-health-project-data-repo/documentation/role-of-trees-data-analysis.md

 ### Fact: Tree types living on N. Milton in Broadway East

-"The rest of the living trees on this street -- 10-foot red maples, London planes and elms..."
+“The rest of the living trees on this street – 10-foot red maples, London planes and elms…”

 #### Supporting Code